Vladis98/timetable-generator/README.md

 Error 108: Incorrect total number of exercises.
 Error 109: Empty file.
 Error 110: Empty list of courses in the file.

+Feel free to contribute your optimization ideas and incorporate my code into your own projects, providing a link to my GitHub repository.
+Collaboration and the utilization of shared code are encouraged in the programming community.